chirag-optisol/IA-README/index.md

 <p align="justify">After the model is trained for a set number of episodes we'll have an updated Q-Table wherein the action with the highest Q-Value for each state will be the appropriate action to achieve the goal.
 We can use the updated Q-Table to run the agent on this login page, or generate Automated Test Cases for quality testing of the page.</p>
 <p align="center"><a href="https://imgur.com/OeR2m1D"><img src="https://i.imgur.com/OeR2m1D.png" title="source: imgur.com" /></a></p>

-### Work-Flow:

-The App is divided into Two sections -->
-1. Frontend
-2. Backend

-### Frontend:

-<p align="justify">The frontend folder defines the UI/UX of the app.
-ReactJS and TypeScript are the primary tools used here.</p>

-### Backend:

-<p align="justify">The backend defines the API layer which the frontend will use to interact with the app.
-The API's are hosted on a Flask Server and we have plans to move it to FAST API for faster API calls and better documentation.
-We use Bluprints in Flask to better structure our projects and combine it with our Flask App by registering them.</p>

-<p align="justify">We also use MySQL Database which interacts with the Flask App using Flask-SQL Alchemy.
-The database currently only has a Users Table for storing the information of registered users.</p>

-<p align="justify">The RL Agent is defined in the learner.py and leraner.1.2.py files.
-We're still experimenting and improving the RL agent as we move forward.</p>

-**Tech Stack**

-Frontend : ReactJS, TypeScript
-Backend  : Python, Flask, Selenium, Numpy, MySQL

 **References:**
 - [Q Learning Fundamentals](https://www.youtube.com/watch?v=yMk_XtIEzH8&list=PLQVvvaa0QuDezJFIOU5wDdfy4e9vdnx-)